Grievance Letter: suspended, back injury and equal pay

 - It is of note that I was not suspended during the investigation and I was required to carry on with the job I carry out, which involves accessing and checking the overtime spreadsheet which contains all individuals’ salary details.

-- The Investigation timeline is wrong in several respects and [Manager 3] has lied
+- The Investigation timeline is wrong in several respects [what are they?] and [Manager 2] has lied [by saying what?]

 - [Manager 3] was not independent and should not have been the investigating officer, as I had brought my complaint to him in the first place.